riverbed/Riverbed-Community-Toolkit/Client Accelerator/README.md

 - [API reference](https://support.riverbed.com/apis/_products/SteelCentral_Controller_for_SteelHead_Mobile/index.html)
 - an [excellent blog](https://gestaltit.com/tech-talks/riverbed/riverbed-2020/nwkautomaniac/getting-started-with-the-steelhead-client-accelerator-controller-api-part-1/) that explains everything

-## An example of an Ansible playbook interacting with the Client Accelerator Controller
+## Ansible playbook examples interacting with the Client Accelerator Controller

 This [ansible playbook](Client%20Accelerator/Ansible-101-Playbook/) shows how to connect to the Client Accelerator Controller.
 It uses [SteelScript Python Library](https://github.com/riverbed/steelscript) to interact with the appliance API.